julianlires/svg-scout/README.md

 ### Visual Grid Layout
 - Each SVG is displayed in a grid cell
 - SVGs maintain their original appearance
-- Click on the icon name to navigate to its source file
+- Click on the svg to navigate to its source file

 ### Smart Scanning
 - Respects your project's `.gitignore` patterns